speshori/lect13/README.md

 ## Treat Yo Self (To Unit Tests)

 1. Run the success tests: `python chatbot_test.py ChatbotTestCase.test_parse_message_success`
-2. Read through the code with your in-class partners and understand what's happening.
+2. Read through `chatbot_test.py` with your in-class partners and understand what's happening.
 3. Fix those text cases by modify the test code
     (you should not need to modify `test_parse_message_success`)